-Your questions about investing in the UK answered by the experts
+Your questions about investing in the UK answered by the experts.

-Investing overseas magnifies some of your challenges
+Investing overseas magnifies some of these challenges

-- Exchange rates play a part in returns: There's an extra risk related to exchange rates when investing in a foreign country.
+- Exchange rates play a part in returns.
+There's an extra risk related to exchange rates when investing in a foreign country.
 If the Australian currency continues to rise, then your investment might lose value.

-- The applicable tax structures: Considering these points, it's never a bad idea to enlist a team of professionals, such as buyers agents, tax specialists and financial planners to help you along the way.
+- The applicable tax structures.
+Considering these points, it's never a bad idea to enlist a team of professionals, such as buyer's agents, tax specialists and financial planners to help you along the way.

 - It has a developed property market.
 The UK is a broad market with many different property options.

-- The Australian Dollar is strong.
+- The Australian dollar is strong.
 While this means it's harder for those exporting out of Australia, it's cheaper for Australians buying in overseas markets.

 Finding the right investment property in the UK is much like finding the right property anywhere in Australia or around the globe.
 This section will give you some tips on how to find the right investment property in the UK.
-These are:

 1. Inspect the property

 Once you have identified a property that you're interested in purchasing, travel to the UK and inspect it.
 Photos can be misleading and can make rooms appear larger than what they are.
 In addition, you can never be sure of the area the property's in until you visit it yourself.
 Failing to look into all avenues might result in you purchasing a property which isn't attractive to renters and may affect the return that you receive.

 To find the right property to invest in, you must first look at the demographics of the area.
 Choose areas with high property ownership where the people are mostly working professionals.Back to top

 Pulling off a successful investment strategy in the UK will rely on a number of predictions.
 Namely that the Australian dollar will eventually become weaker once again, the British pound will lift in value and UK property values will increase.